What is Carburetor?- Definition, Types & How it works

 #3.
 Horizontal Type Carburetors.

-This type of carburetor is used when we have the constraint of space for assembly.
-In horizontal or side draught carburetor, as the name suggests, the jet tube is placed in a horizontal direction.
+This type of carburetor is used when we have the space constraint of assembly, like the horizontal or side draught carburetor, which, as it suggests, has the jet tube being in a horizontal direction.

 How To Clean A Carburetor?